 Editor’s note: This article is the first in a four-part series dedicated to understanding and implementing the new AAOS Strategic Plan.
-Parts two through four will be published in upcoming issues of AAOS Now.
+Part two focused on the Patient goal, part three focused on the Culture goal, and part four focused on the MSK Community goal.

 In February, the AAOS Board of Directors approved its next Strategic Plan for 2024–2028, with four overarching strategic goals.
 Through a series of four articles, we will highlight each of the four Strategic Plan goals: Members, Patients, Culture, and Musculoskeletal (MSK) Community.
 Our objective is to share the strategic direction, key activities supporting each goal, and how that direction will benefit our members and their patients.